aggregat4/dendriform/JOURNAL.md

 Refactoring the luxon date things: I am just going to store the seconds since epoch in all nodes and will format the date only for display on demand.

 This is now implemented.

+Removed all unused exports by using a new node module to detect these.

+Cleaning up todos by listing them with the VSCode plugin.
+Specifically in rebuildTreeStructureMaps this was a significant change since we now filter by one event type only which should be faster since we can use an index.